matthewcornell/peepweather/README.txt

 request.referrer

-** 1e overview/summary :-)
+** overview/summary :-)
 "Looks like the best times are __, __, and __."
 "The best days to get out look to be ..."

-** 1m change terminology - confusion over Low/Med/High: desirability vs. amount
-o low rain vs. low desirability - high rain o Low means Low Desirability (like Orange or Red) not low amounts of clouds

--> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

 ** stickers: later
-ideas:
-o later: editor customize appearance (size, format, include summary, etc.) o summary for the coming day/week - "Looks like the best times are __, __, and __."
+o editor customize appearance (size, format, include summary, etc.) o summary for the coming day/week - "Looks like the best times are __, __, and __."

 http://www.wunderground.com/stickers/?query=Amherst,%20Massachusetts